A weighted cellular matrix-tree theorem, with applications to complete colorful and cubical complexes: Introduction

 and the corresponding generating function (the \emph{weighted tree count}) is

+the homology-squared summands in each case arise from the proof of the matrix-tree theorem \cite{Kalai,DKM1}, and each summand simply equals 1 when $k=1$.

 The indeterminates $X_\sigma$ may be further specialized.
-Kalai \cite{Kalai} calculated $\tau_k$ and $\wtau_k$ for \emph{skeletons of simplices} (see~\eqref{kalai-unweighted} and~\eqref{Kalai-weight} below), respectively generalizing Cayley's formula $n^{n-2}$ for the graph case ($k=1$) and the degree-sequence generating function that can be obtained from the well-known Pr\"ufer code.
-Subsequently, Duval, Klivans and Martin \cite{DKM1} gave weighted tree counts for \emph{shifted simplicial complexes} (which generalize threshold graphs), by refining the calculation of their Laplacian eigenvalues by Duval and Reiner's formula for their Laplacian eigenvalues \cite{Duval-Reiner}.
-Unweighted tree counts for the families of \emph{complete colorful complexes} (which generalize complete bipartite and multipartite graphs) were found by Adin~\cite{Adin} (see~\eqref{adin-unweighted} below) and and for \emph{hypercubes} by Duval, Klivans and Martin~\cite{DKM2}.
+Kalai \cite{Kalai} calculated $\tau_k$ and $\hat{\tau}_k$ for \emph{skeleta of simplices} (see~\eqref{kalai-unweighted} and~\eqref{Kalai-weight} below), respectively generalizing Cayley's formula $n^{n-2}$ for the graph case ($k=1$) and the degree-sequence generating function that can be obtained from the well-known Pr\"ufer code.
+Subsequently, Duval, Klivans and Martin \cite{DKM1} gave weighted tree counts for \emph{shifted simplicial complexes} (which generalize threshold graphs), by refining Duval and Reiner's formula for their Laplacian eigenvalues \cite{Duval-Reiner}.
+Unweighted tree counts for the families of \emph{complete colorful complexes} (which generalize complete bipartite and multipartite graphs) were found by Adin~\cite{Adin} (see equation~\eqref{adin-unweighted} below) and and for \emph{hypercubes} by Duval, Klivans and Martin~\cite{DKM2}.
 One goal of this article is to calculate weighted tree counts for these complexes.

 Our main technical tool is the following weighted version of the matrix-tree theorem.
 Let $\Delta$ be a $d$-dimensional cell complex such that $\HH_i(\Delta;\Qq)=0$ for all $i<d$.
 Let $\bd_k$ be the cellular boundary map from $k$-chains to $(k-1)$-chains (or the matrix representing it) and let $\cbd_k$ be the corresponding coboundary map.
 Also, let $D_i$ be the diagonal matrix with entries $X_\sigma^{1/2}$, as $\sigma$ ranges over the $i$-dimensional cells of $\Delta$.
 The \emph{weighted boundary} and \emph{weighted coboundary} matrices are